yiisoft/yii2/docs/guide/start-installation.md

 Installing Assets <span id="installing-assets"></span>
 -----------------

-Yii relies on [Bower](http://bower.io/) and/or [NPM](https://www.npmjs.org/) packages for the assets (CSS and JavaScript) libraries installation.
+Yii relies on [Bower](http://bower.io/) and/or [NPM](https://www.npmjs.org/) packages for the asset (CSS and JavaScript) libraries installation.
-It uses Composer to pick up these libraries, allowing PHP and CSS/JavaScript packages versions resolve at the same time.
+It uses Composer to obtain these libraries, allowing PHP and CSS/JavaScript package versions to resolve at the same time.
 This can be achieved either by usage of [asset-packagist.org](https://asset-packagist.org) or [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/).
-Please refer to [Assets docs](structure-assets.md) for more details.
+Please refer to [Assets documentation](structure-assets.md) for more details.

-You may want to manage your assets via native Bower/NPM client, use CDN or avoid assets installation entirely.
+You may want to either manage your assets via native Bower/NPM client, use CDN or avoid assets installation entirely.
 In order to prevent assets installation via Composer, add the following lines to your 'composer.json':

 ```json